knyghty/carrick.eu/content/pages/about.rst

 This site is made with `Pelican`_, a Python-powered static site generator.
-There are a lot of SSGs out there, but I went with this one as it's written in Python, so I can eeasily extend it if I need to.
+There are a lot of SSGs out there, but I went with this one as it's written in Python, so I can easily extend it if I need to.

 I wrote the theme myself.
 It's designed to be minimalist, have semantic markup, clean, modern CSS and use only system fonts.
 All these help keep the page size to a